Pistons vs Knicks Prediction — AI Finds CAN'T MISS NBA Lines & Props (Apr 21)

 Detroit vs. New York Prop Picks (AI)

 Remi is pouring through tons of datapoints on each line.
-In fact, anytime the Pistons and Knicks play there’s always several intriguing trends to key in on.
-Not to mention games played at Madison Square Garden in Apr seemingly never follow normal, predictable patterns.
+In fact, anytime the Pistons and Knicks play there’s always several intriguing angles to key in on.
+Not to mention games played at Madison Square Garden in Apr almost always follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: J. Duren over 23.5 PTS+REB+AST.